thalib/thalib/_posts/Events/2016-11-12-demonetisation-change.md

 Correct the law, then bring the change. until then it is now use baby.

 > Don't use currency for savings, especially India Rupees

+### RBI governor Urjit Patel is the Scapegoat

+Now RBI governor Urjit Patel is the **Scapegoat**, The All India Bank Officers Confederation has called for the resignation of Reserve Bank of India governor Urjit Patel for being a party to demonetization, which it claims has brought havoc in economy and in the life of common public.

+> May be this is the reason why the Raguram Ranjan was changed.